royhsu/swift-style-guide/README.md

 ```

-#### Mark class as final by default and followed right by access control
+#### Mark class as final by default and followed right after access control

 Prefer